conorwhanson/coding_reference/Neural_Networks/NN.md

 - Add more hidden layers (more computation on same amount of data*)
 - Try different activation functions for the hidden layers
 - Increase epochs for training regimen

+### Keras

+**Behind the scenes this is what builds the neural networks**

+Using Tensorflow is a UI that then translates into Keras to build & run the neural networks.

+### Shallow Neural Network
+1 Layer of nodes.

+### Deep Neural Network
+2 or more hidden layers of nodes.